 3. Selecting a Fixed Version Policy

 • For stability, you can set the active policy to a Fixed Version.
-This locks the application to a specific build, ensuring that no changes are applied unless a new build is created and explicitly set as active.
+This locks the project to a specific build, ensuring that no changes are applied unless a new build is created and explicitly set as active.

 • This policy is ideal for UAT, QA, and Production environments where stability and consistency are key.